Josh Martin is a dreamer. But he doesn’t just dream; he takes action.

-That’s why I want to be a mentor – to pay forward what I have learned over all these years, from education, to coaching, to business, the successes and failures – I hope that my experience and help can instill confidence in others that their dreams are attainable.
+Now a Two-Brain Business mentor in his own right, Josh says his goal is “to pay forward what I have learned over all these years, from education to coaching to business—the successes and failures.
+I hope that my experience and help can instill confidence in others that their dreams are attainable.”